 When shopping for children’s cooking sets, you will find a lot of playsets that will prick your interest but you won’t be able to buy due to space issues.
 Some standalone sets can come at such a size that will leave smaller rooms no breathing space.

-One perfect example of corner toy kitchens is the KidKraft Ultimate Corner Play Kitchen Set.
-Don’t think space-saving is the only feature you will like about this toy set.
+One perfect example is the KidKraft Ultimate Corner Play Kitchen Set.
+Don’t think space-saving is the only feature you will like about this set.
 It is big enough to contain many enthusiastic children playing at once.

 With some toy kitchen accessories numbering to over hundred pieces, you won’t need to worry where to store these since the Ultimate Corner Playset comes with adequate storage space for your kids’ play foods and cookware sets.
 There are hanging pegs to even create more room for additional accessories.

 What we like

 - The shelving design.
 The available storage space were ‘racked’ to create even more storage options